 Unqork

 Unqork specializes in no-code app development for large companies.
 Its platform enables users to quickly create complex features using a visual tool.
-I joined Unqork in June 2020 as a Senior and Lead Product Designer.
-I led important design projects and helped guide and mentor other designers.
-I also served as Interim Head of Design for a time.
+I joined Unqork in June 2020 and led multiple pillars during my 3.5 years of tenure: Module Builder (visual IDE application builder), Business Process Automation (aka Workflow), Creator Productivity, Runtime Engine, and UDesigner (building Unqork with Unqork).
+I also managed two associate designers and served as Interim Head of Design for a time.

 Is Unqork truly 'No-Code'?
 Not for modern interfaces.